kumarirakhi19/Diabetes-Prediction/README.md

 5.test data ia prepared for implementing the model 6.Model implementation
-7.Evaluation matrix : for checking our model is performing well or not.use confusion matrix for evaluation
+7.Evaluation matrix : for checking our model is performing well or not.use confusion matrix for evaluation 8.result or conclusion

-## chalenges of model
+### challenges of model

 1. Data is dirty .need more time on data cleaning
 2. training dataset is less
 3. dataset is four part csv file,need to combine

-##  Need improvement : Due lack of time .very less time given on eda or model.
+###  Need improvement : Due lack of time .very less time given on eda or model.
 1. Required more eda on dataset
 2. implement more model to check accuracy.

-Exploring of project
+## Exploring of project
+Diabetes  is among critical diseases and lots of people are suffering from this disease.
+Age, obesity, lack of exercise, hereditary diabetes, living style, bad diet, high blood pressure, etc. can cause Diabetes Mellitus.People having diabetes have high risk of diseases like heart disease, kidney disease, stroke, eye problem, nerve damage, etc. Current practice in hospital is to collect required information for diabetes diagnosis through various tests and appropriate treatment is provided based on diagnosis